Washington State is teeming with free dispersed campsites – if you know where to look.

-Mary McCroskey State Park is one of the best places for free camping near Washington’s Palouse region.
+Mary McCroskey State Park is one of my favorite places for free camping in the Palouse.

 Although it’s located just over the state border in Idaho, it’s just minutes from Washington and offers absolutely fantastic views of the Palouse as well as nearby Steptoe Butte.

 What I love about camping at McCroskey State Park is the peace and quiet.
 You’ll see an occasional daytime visitor but I’ve rarely seen other campers here.

 The campsites (all free and primitive) are located along the 18-mile Skyline Drive.
 There are a handful of dispersed campsites as well as many developed campsites, including those in Iron Mountain Campground.

 Many of these campsites are spacious, flat pull-thru sites with amazing views.
 Idaho State Parks suggests a maximum RV length of 28’, although I personally think you can go a hair longer – if you’re comfortable driving on winding, gravel roads with minor washboarding.

 There are a handful of different ways to access the park.
 From Washington, you’ll arrive from just outside of Farmington.
 Coming from Idaho, start in Tensed.
 Access from Tensed (via King Valley Road) is best for RVs and trailers, in my opinion.

 Another Option – Army Corps of Engineers Campgrounds in Washington

 Washington State has several free campgrounds built by the United States Army Corps of Engineers.

 Almost all of these COE (Corps of Engineers) campgrounds are located along the Lower Columbia River and the Snake River which make them perfect for boating, fishing, and swimming.